Speakeasy Logo

 Comparison guide: OpenAPI/Swagger C# client generation

 Speakeasy produces idiomatic SDKs in various programming languages, including C#.
-The Speakeasy approach to SDK generation prioritizes a good developer journey to enable you as an API provider to focus on developing a streamlined experience for your users.
+The Speakeasy approach to SDK generation prioritizes a good developer journey to enable API providers to focus on developing a streamlined experience for users.

 In this article, we’ll compare creating a C# SDK using Speakeasy to creating one using the open-source OpenAPI Generator.
 The table below is a summary of the comparison: